 Use balance work as a move itself or as a stance option for any standing move.
 Not only can you incorporate balance moves into your workout but also improve your balance while working your upper body or doing standing stretches.
 How?
 By narrowing your stance.
 Don’t always set your feet shoulder width apart and parallel.
 Instead, place one foot directly in front of the other in what’s called a “tandem” position.
 Now try those tricep kickbacks or upper body stretch.
 Trickier right?
 Whenever possible, choose a narrow vs. wide base of support.

 Are you already rethinking your program?
-This just involves less working one muscle at a time and more enhancing your overall ability to move and continue doing the activities you
+This just involves less working one muscle at a time and more enhancing your overall ability to move and continue doing the activities you enjoy.

 How Will The Principles Help?

 If you weave in even one or two of these themes, you will be able to do the following:

 - Create targeted fitness programs that are low-risk yet yield high rewards.